 - The expected needs and resources of the child

 - Benefit and aid programs the child may be eligible for including Social Security Disability Income (SSDI) and Supplemental Security Income (SSI)

 If you have a disabled child who still needs support after their 18th birthday, our attorneys at Allen Gabe Law, P.C. can help you secure non-minor support.

 Legal Representation for Child Support Cases

-Our attorneys at Allen Gabe Law, P.C. have the experience and expertise to provide effective representation in cases involving child support.
+Our child support attorneys at Allen Gabe Law, P.C. have the experience and expertise to provide legal representation in cases involving child support.
 We will consider the best interests of you and your children as we help you take the legal steps to securing an appropriate child support payment.
 We will take care of the necessary documentation and help prepare your case to attain a favorable solution.

 Whether you are a custodial parent who needs representation to secure child support payments or a non-custodial parent who needs representation to modify the payments, our attorneys can help.
-You can reach Allen Gabe Law, P.C. at (847) 241-5000 for legal representation in Schaumburg, IL.
+You can reach Allen Gabe Law, P.C. at (847) 241-5000, Ext 121 for legal representation in Schaumburg, IL and the surrounding area.

 Related Child Support Services and Articles: